saulpw/visidata/vdplus/k8s/README.md

 ## Creating the cluster for the first time

 ### Helm permission error
 NB.
-December 2019, with a fresh install of all dependencies seems to also need this to get Helm to work:
+December 2019, with a fresh install of all dependencies Helm seems to also need this to make it happy:

 ```
 kubectl patch deploy tiller-deploy \